I'm pregnant! Here are 16 things that I was most shocked to learn and experience during my first trimester.

 I have not been in the mood to cook anything and am eating out a lot, which is the complete opposite of my normal routine.

-The only aversions I have are to bland-tasting foods, as opposed to a type of food in particular.
-Tofu, for example, I cannot eat unless it is prepared in a way that gives it a powerful flavor.
-This may sound odd, because doesn’t everyone prefer food to taste amazing as opposed to just blah, but before pregnancy I tended to prefer foods in their natural state, without too much added flavor.
+The only food aversions I have are to bland-tasting foods.
+Tofu, for example, I can’t eat unless it’s prepared in a way that gives it a very powerful flavor.
+This may sound odd, (because doesn’t everyone prefer food to taste amazing as opposed to just blah), but before pregnancy I preferred foods in their natural state, without too much added flavor.

-I feel incredibly bloated nearly every single day, from the second I get up in the morning until I go to bed.
+I feel incredibly bloated nearly every single day, from the second I get up in the morning until I go to bed at night.
 It doesn’t matter how healthy I eat, how often I go to the bathroom (which has been regularly) or if I avoid certain ‘bloating’ foods.
 Nothing seems to help in this department.

-My skin (so far) has been completely clear.
+My skin (so far) cleared right up.
 For about a year and half prior to getting pregnant, I struggled with breakouts - most of which occurred in an around the middle or end of my cycle.
 Since getting pregnant, I haven’t gotten a single pimple.
-I’m not sure if it’s the prenatal vitamins or the pregnancy hormones, but whatever it is, I just pray it keeps working!
+I’m not sure if it’s the prenatal vitamins or the pregnancy hormones, but whatever it is, I pray it keeps working.

-My emotions have been pretty stable.
-Other than the guilt of feeling a bit unproductive as a result of my fatigue or a bit insecure about my body changing, there haven’t been any ups and downs.
+Emotionally, I feel pretty stable.
+Other than feelings of guilt about being a bit unproductive as a result of my fatigue or a bit insecure about my body changing, there haven’t been any major ups or downs.

 So, there you have it!
 This was my first trimester in a nut shell.
 With that said, no two pregnancies are exactly alike so I’d love to hear from you in the comments below about what surprised you most about your first trimester!